-Melanoma Research in the CoE is Directed by Dr. Keiran Smalley, a cancer biologist with extensive experience in developing new melanoma treatment strategies that have been translated into the clinic.
-Dr. Smalley currently serves on the Steering Committees of the Society for Melanoma Research, the Scientific Advisory Board of the Melanoma Research Foundation and is a Standing Member of the National Cancer Institutes Molecular Cancer Therapeutics Study Section.
+Melanoma Research in the CoE is directed by Dr. Keiran Smalley, a cancer biologist with extensive experience in developing new melanoma treatment strategies that have been translated into the clinic.
+Dr. Smalley currently serves on the Scientific Advisory Board of the Melanoma Research Foundation and is also the Scientific Review Officer for its grants program.
+He is a former Standing Member of the National Cancer Institute’s Molecular Cancer Therapeutics (MCT1) Study Section and has served on the Scientific Advisory Board of the Society for Melanoma Research.

 Melanoma research at Moffitt takes place both within individual labs and through four collaborative working groups that focus on specific areas in melanoma research.